chichi2303/Machine-Learning/README.md

   I decided to take a proper class just so I have a concrete idea on what I'm doing and more knowledge in the theory part.
 The class is [Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/machinelearning/learn/v4/).

-    `<addr>`So far it has been really nice experiences.
+   So far it has been really nice experiences.
 I really enjoy it and and am able to include some stuffs just so I can understand things better.
 I divided the sections into 2 parts: R and Python as I feel like both will be very handy.

-    `<addr>` Check it out! ;)
+   Check it out! ;)